constup/cookbook-nestjs-typescript/README.md

 ### Jest

 Jest tests are available for each example in the same directory.
-Jest tests files are named `*.spec.ts`.
+These files are named `*.spec.ts`.

 ### JetBrains HTTP Client tests